Exhibitor : Jesús María Bollo García

 This is the story of an horrific murder which was committed in Madrid in 1888, and the famous trial which followed, as shown on contemporary matchboxes manufactured by Garay and Arregui who quickly spotted an opportunity to boost sales by using images of the protagonists on their boxes.

 Note : single labels are shown below but unfortunately I do not have a complete box from this series.
-However, on the right is an all-round-the-box label from a different series produced by Garay y Arregui.
+However, on the right is a card-outer label from a different series produced by Garay y Arregui in 1889.

 It was 2:30 in the morning on the 2nd of July 1888 when the residents of 109 Calle de Fuencarral raised the alarm, after they heard shouting from the second floor flat followed by thick black smoke coming from a window.
 The police broke down the door and discovered the body of Doña Luciana Borcino de Varela lying dead in her bed, face up.
 She had been stabbed three times in the chest, and her body was wrapped in wet oily rags which had been set alight.

 In the room next door they found her new maid servant, Higinia Balaguer Ostalé, lying unconscious on the floor lying next to a sedated bulldog.

 Doña Luciana Borcino de Varela was a wealthy widow, 50 years old, who lived in the flat with her feckless son José Vázquez-Varela, 23 years old, who was always asking his mother for money.
 He was currently in the Cárcel Modelo prison for the third time after committing another misdemeanor.
 He had previously been in jail for hitting his own mother and on another occasion for slashing his girlfriend Dolores Gutiérrez with a razor.
 Doña Luciana was known as a strong, severe woman who had difficulty retaining servants – Higinia had only been with her for six days.
 The autopsy showed that one of the stab wounds had been fatal, and that she had been burned after she was dead.